 - Support, including regularly updating the software

-It is a system prepared for particular order with a unique graphic template and dedicated functionalities.
-Using such content management system generally may involve:
+It is a system prepared for a particular order with a unique graphic template and dedicated functionalities.
+Using such a content management system generally may involve:

 - Buying a license fee to use the software

 - Paying monthly or annual charges for updates or support

 - Additional costs for customization and upgrades, as well as for training and ongoing technical or user support

 Software as a Service (SaaS) CMS

 It is a software that is shared by many customers.
 It is possible to interfere with the template appearance and essential content management (content, subpages, etc.).
 SaaS management system solutions commonly include web content management software, web hosting, and technical support with a single supplier.
 The pricing usually includes: